DJFox11/smo-kingdom-blender/README.md

 MonsterDruide1 / OdysseyDecomp: A very useful tool for managing the game's StageData files.\
 https://github.com/MonsterDruide1/OdysseyDecomp

-RenaKunisaki / bfres-importer: A tool used for importing .`bfres` files, with support for models, textures, and materials.\
+RenaKunisaki / bfres-importer: A tool used for importing `.bfres` files, with support for models, textures, and materials.\
 https://github.com/RenaKunisaki/bfres_importer